-13. The Tribunal determines that it is not reasonable for the pitch fee for 2016/17 to be changed in this case as the notice to do so is invalid for lack of clarity and because incorrect information was inserted into the prescribed form.
-The pitch fee for 2016/17 remains the same as the pitch fee for 2015/16 except in so far as the Respondent has agreed any variation to it.
+- 19. The Tribunal determines that it is not reasonable for the pitch fee for 2016/17 to be changed in this case as the notice to do so is invalid for lack of clarity and because incorrect information was inserted into the prescribed form.
+The pitch fee for 2016/17 remains the same as the pitch fee for 2015/16 except in so far as the Respondents have agreed any variation to it. - 20.
+The Respondents are not free to raise again Issues 2 and 4, which were determined in the Lead Case as set out above.
+That determination is now binding upon the Respondents in respect of those issues.

-- 14. The Respondent is not free to raise again Issues 2 and 4, which were determined in the Lead Case as set out above.
-That determination is now binding upon the Respondent in respect of those issues. - 15.
-In respect of Issue 3, the Tribunal considered it reasonable to include the sum sought in the 2016/17 pitch fee review in those cases where it approved an increase in the pitch fee for that year.
-However, as this decision determines that it is not reasonable to change the pitch fee for the Respondent for 2016/17 in this case, there is no basis for the Applicant to recover the amount the Applicant claimed for security costs within this case.
+21. In respect of Issue 3, the Tribunal considered it reasonable to include the sum sought in the 2016/17 pitch fee review in those cases where it approved an increase in the pitch fee for that year.
+As this decision determines that it is not reasonable to change the pitch fee for the Respondents for 2016/17, there is no basis for the Applicant to recover the amount the Applicant claimed for security costs within this case.
 The Tribunal makes no determination on the question of whether the Applicant is entitled to seek payment of the sum it approved for the security works in other cases, by claiming it in a subsequent year, or by a new notice.